Guide For New Teachers

 6. Regular class handouts are xeroxed in the department office (by a work-study student with 24 hours' notice, by you otherwise).
 The Front Office Coordinator will give you a copier code for your course.

-1. There are university and department rules about what a TA can and cannot be asked to do.
+1. There are rules set by three bodies, union, university and department, about what a TA can and cannot be asked to do.
 Generally, they cannot be forced to give lectures, they cannot make up tests or exams on their own, and they cannot assign final grades.
-If in doubt, consult the SAO or DGS, or in Spring, the graduate student employed as the current TA Training teacher for the department.
+If in doubt, consult the Student Affairs Office or Director of Graduate Studies, or in Spring, the graduate student employed as the current TA Training teacher for the department.
 This student is a valuable source on the university's TA policies and practices.
 Regular TA's are expected to work not more than 20 hours per week; "half-TA's" 10.

 2. Unless you have just one TA who is very experienced with the course, you should have a weekly meeting with the TA(s).
 Decide at the beginning of the quarter what grading the TA's are expected to do, especially for the end of the quarter.
 (Individual courses may have traditions on the division of labor.)
 Establish who will decide the content of the sections.
 (Some TA's like to do this themselves, others don't.)
 Make clear whether you expect TA's to attend lectures; if they don't, establish some way that they will know what version of the truth the course is setting up for the students, so that the TA's do not contradict you in sections.